ts-kontakt/df2tables/README.md

 [![PyPI version](https://img.shields.io/pypi/v/df2tables.svg)](https://pypi.org/project/df2tables/)

-`df2tables` is a Python utility for exporting `pandas.DataFrame` objects to interactive HTML tables using [DataTables](https://datatables.net/)—an excellent JavaScript library for table functionality.
+`df2tables` is a Python utility for exporting `pandas.DataFrame` objects to interactive HTML tables using [DataTables](https://datatables.net/) - an excellent JavaScript library for table functionality.

 The table is rendered from a JavaScript array, resulting in smaller file sizes and allowing for viewing quite large datasets while maintaining responsiveness.